Multisensory Structured Literacy Programs

 Fundations® for Tier 1 prevention and Tier 2 early intervention for K–3; Just Words® for Tier 2 intervention with older students; and Wilson Reading System®(WRS) Tier 3 intensive intervention for individuals with a language-based learning disability, such as dyslexia.
 Each model differs in practice, intensity, and duration, but all have been designed to help students master the appropriate level of literacy.

 Our programs have been successfully implemented in public and private schools, private clinics, and adult education settings across the country.
-For study results for each program, visit the Fundations, Just Words, or Wilson Reading System pages.
+For study results, please visit our Evidence of Program Effectiveness page.

 How to Plan Literacy Instruction for Students in Grades 3 and Beyond